forcedotcom/LightningTestingService/README.md

 ### Install the Lightning Testing Service Unmanaged Package Manually

-If you're not using Salesforce DX, you're missing out on a lot, but you can still use LTS.
+If you're not using the Salesforce CLI, you're missing out on a lot, but you can still use LTS.
 Installing the LTS package is just like [installing any other unmanaged package](https://help.salesforce.com/articleView?id=distribution_installing_packages.htm&language=en&type=0).

 1. Log in to your org.
 We recommend that you create a new DE org for evaluating the LTS.
 2. Go to the project [Releases](https://github.com/forcedotcom/LightningTestingService/releases) page, and click the package installation URL for the latest release.